 There are two main providers of altmetrics.
-Slightly confusingly, a company who is actually called Altmetrics and also another company called Plum Analytics.
+One of the providers is actually called Altmetrics and the other provider is called Plum Analytics (see the picture below).
 While they offer similar functionality, Altmetrics provides an overall 'score' of attention.
 As discussed below, some caution should be taken when using this overall score.

 How can I look up the altmetrics for an article?

-Probably the easiest way is to look at the article or book record on the publisher's website.
+You can look at the article or book record on the publisher's website.
 Different publishers use different altmetric providers (ie. Altmetrics or PlumX), but you're essentially looking for one of the icons shown above.
 You can then click on 'plum print' or Altmetric's 'donut' icon to get specific details about exactly which news stories have mentioned the article, who has shared it on Twitter etc. However, publishers sometimes opt to not show the above icons, which can make looking for the metrics tricky.
 So it is often easier to install the bookmark tool (below).

-If you want to go into a little more depth, Altmetrics offers a 'bookmark' tool that you can install.
+Altmetrics offers a free 'bookmark' tool that you can install.
 This only takes a few seconds -

 - Go to the bookmarklet page, then scroll down until you see a blue 'Altmetric it!' button.

 - Then drag-and-drop it onto your browser toolbar.
 (You may need to make your bookmarks bar visible first).
 This adds a small button to your browser (see icon circled in red above).

 How can I look up the altmetrics for a group of articles?

 Individual academics and students don't have the ability to be able to look up this themselves at the moment.
 However, the Library is investigating the possibility of getting this facility and may be able to assist.
-If you'd like to know more, please contact firstname.lastname@example.org
+If you'd like to know more, please contact email@example.com.

 How can I use altmetrics to look up policy and patent influence?